 - he that wavers

 Ask of Him, and He will give to you liberally.
 You must ask in faith and not waver.
-Being unsure about God’s promises will not allow you to receive His liberal gifts to you.
+Being unsure about God’s promises will not allow you to receive His liberal gift of biblical wealth to you.

 “Therefore take no thought, saying, What shall we eat? or, What shall we drink: or, wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”